Your Big Guide To Cleaning With Bicarbonate Of Soda

 All products have an impact.
 However, given that soda ash is used ubiquitously in many products that we depend on then it will be extracted from the ground anyway.

-Bicarbonate of soda is also so effective at cleaning our homes.
+Bicarbonate of soda is also effective at cleaning our homes.
 As one box can replace a myriad of toxic cleaning products, I personally consider it eco-friendlier than any conventional cleaning product.
-Of course, do make your own judgment on this.
+Of course, do make your own judgement on this.

 Bicarbonate of soda can be bought in the baking aisle in any supermarket.